Self-esteem isn’t everything; it’s just that there’s nothing without it. – Gloria Steinem

 Raising your self-esteem will take time, and it will take gradual daily steps.
-For this very reason it’s important you commit yourself to taking a long-term view of your journey.
-Your short-term results might be inconsistent, however if you remain focused on the bigger picture you will find the motivation you need to persevere through the short-term pain.
+For this very reason, it’s important you commit yourself to taking a long-term view of your journey.
+Your short-term results might be inconsistent, however, if you remain focused on the bigger picture you will find the motivation you need to persevere through the short-term pain.

 Spend Time Pampering Yourself

-Creativity, Confidence and Passion
+Creativity, Confidence, and Passion

 It is very possible that the reason why you are suffering from low self-esteem is simply because you are focusing on the wrong things.
 Maybe all you need is to tune-in to your passions and your life’s purpose.
 Maybe you simply need to tap into your talents and strengths.
 Or just maybe you need to focus on activities you are good at and enjoy partaking in.

 Take time to have a think about some of the things you are passionate about.
 Have a think about the activities you enjoy, and consider your talents, strengths and your core values.
-Within these areas you will find the answers you need to build your life with purpose.
+Within these areas, you will find the answers you need to build your life with purpose.
 Also, within these areas is where you will find your creative spirit.

-Once you’re there, living with purpose, you will find the confidence within yourself to do things that otherwise seemed very difficult and problematic.
+Once you’re there, living with purpose, you will find the confidence in yourself to do things that otherwise seemed very difficult and problematic.
 You will finally have the self-esteem you need to make those tough decisions and to take the chances that will help you improve your life for the better.

 Set Inspiring Goals